 Our R&D team is continuously looking at current requirements, product improvements and resource saving alternatives.
-In 2023, a new, innovative and environmentally friendly flux for solar panel production and another solder paste made from sustainable materials were developed.
 Alone, but also in collaboration, our R&D team is researching and developing new, sustainable approaches to solutions, e.g. for massively reducing the isopropanol content in our products.
 We are also intensively looking for solutions to reduce the use of primary materials for example by developing more resource efficient secondary raw material concepts.
-All projects contribute to the ecological goals of climate protection, resource conservation and biodiversity and are expected to lead to massive CO2 savings.
+All projects contribute to the ecological goals of climate protection, resource conservation and biodiversity and are expected to lead to massive CO_2 savings.
 With the help of dedicated project teams and by joining forces with strong project partners from the environmental technology sector, Stannol has been able to win sustainable funding projects within the framework of EU tenders that underpin the recycling approach and bring it forward.

-Ideas management: Improving together As part of our idea management program, we promote and utilize the creative potential of our employees and have been able to implement a great many helpful savings measures and suggestions for improvement.
+Ideas management: Improving together

+As part of our idea management program, we promote and utilize the creative potential of our employees and have been able to implement a great many helpful savings measures and suggestions for improvement.
 In recent years, the number of ideas in the area of the environment and sustainability has increased extremely, which shows us that our departments have the right awareness and are accompanying us on the path to sustainability.